neel1549/BullishNeel/README.md

-####Bullish Take Home
+#### Bullish Take Home

-Summary:
+## Summary:
 Design a solution that queries a crypto exchange, downloads all their data, and stores it in a database.
 I will be dividing this solution into the steps above + setting up the infrastructure with docker containers.
 I will be using the CCXT library that provides support for Python.
-I will be defaulting to the Binance Exchange and designing a flask server that has two endpoints, a POST to ingest data, and a GET to retrieve data
+I will be defaulting to the Binance Exchange and designing a flask server around the consumption.

-Tasks:
+## Tasks:

 Setup Docker Container Infrastructure, with a Flask Server and a Redis DB Write Python Class that interacts with Binance using CCXT